Controlling FDR in selecting group-level simultaneous signals from multiple data sources with application to the National Covid Collaborative Cohort data: Introduction

-For simultaneous signal detection from multiple research, methods based on the BH procedure \citep{heller2014, bogomolov2013, bogomolov2018}, the local FDR as a summary of the multivariate test statistics \citep{chi2008, heller2014b} and some nonparametric method \citep{zhao2020} have been proposed.
-However, all methods above assume not only the independence of the experiments but also the independence (or PRDS) of the p-values for the features within each experiment, which is not realistic for the patient demographic and comorbidity data in N3C.
-More recently, \citet{dai2021multiple} proposed a simultaneous knockoff method for testing the union null hypotheses for feature selection at the individual level in $\X$, with exact FDR control at finite sample settings.
-The simultaneous knockoff method can not be directly used when a group of $\X$ variables (for example multiple cardiovascular disease variables) needs to be selected together or categorical $\X$ variables with more than 2 categories are present.
+{ For simultaneous variable selection from multiple experiments, prior work focuses on individual-level variables without complex dependence structures.
+Methods based on the BH procedure \citep{heller2014, bogomolov2013, bogomolov2018}, local FDR-based methods \citep{chi2008, heller2014b} and a nonparametric method \citep{zhao2020} have been proposed.
+However, all these methods assume not only the independence of the experiments (in the N3C scenario, the DCSs), but also the independence or positive regression dependency (PRDS) property \citep{benjamini2001} of the p-values for the features within each experiment (in the N3C scenario, the demographic and comorbidity variables).
+This is not realistic for the patient information data in N3C.
+For example, age is correlated with many comorbidities such as heart disease and high blood pressure.
+More recently, \cite{dai2021multiple} proposed a simultaneous knockoff method for testing the union null hypotheses for feature selection at the individual level in $\X$, and \cite{li2021} proposed a multi-environment knockoff filter to find conditional associations that are consistent across environments.
+Both these knockoff methods can not be directly used when a group of $\X$ variables (for example, the group of diabetic variables HbA1c, glucose, complicated diabetes, and uncomplicated diabetes) needs to be selected together or categorical $\X$ variables with more than 2 categories (for example, dummy variables for the categorical COVID severity level) are present. }